Kefkius/txsc/README.md

 structural intermediate representation, then transforming that into the linear intermediate representation that other languages can use.

+See the file `txscript` in the `doc` directory for more information about TxScript.

 ## Examples

 See the *examples* folder for scripts that `txsc` can be called with directly.